ryusei-ogino/antiviral-challenge/README.md

 # antiviral-challenge

-Ensemble docking and visual inspection
+traditional docking and visual inspection

 1. Search SARS and MERS holo structure from pdb database
 ```